Appin (company)

-Following increased scrutiny, Appin scaled back its online presence and eventually dissolved.
-Co-founder Rajat Khare has been the subject of legal actions and media investigations.
-According to Reporters Without Borders, Khare and entities associated with Appin have filed lawsuits against at least 15 media outlets in multiple countries that reported on the company's hacking activities, with RSF describing this as "an offensive on an unprecedented global scale to keep both himself and his company's tactics out of the spotlight."
-Multiple criminal investigations in several countries were eventually closed without charges being filed.
-Former Appin employees have founded other hack-for-hire firms that continue to operate.
+Co-founder Rajat Khare, who resides in Switzerland, has been the subject of repeated legal actions and media investigations.
+According to a report by Reporters Without Borders, Khare and entities associated with Appin have targeted at least 15 media outlets with lawsuits and legal demands in multiple countries, which RSF described as "an offensive on an unprecedented global scale" to suppress reporting on the company's activities.